Spatial Annealing for Efficient Few-shot Neural Rendering: Method

-Upon comparing Eq. \ref{imask} with Eq. \ref{eq:ec}, we observe a notable similarity between the integrated positional encoding and frequency regularization: both apply a low-pass mask to the original positional encoding, with the mask's form being the primary difference.
-Drawing inspiration from FreeNeRF \cite{yang2023freenerf}, which linearly expands the frequency mask (effectively exponentially increasing the frequency bandwidth), we adopt an exponential growth model for $\sigma_i^2$, defined as $\sigma_i^2 = 2^{x}$, where $x$ is the step increment corresponding to the iteration count.
+Upon comparing Eq. \ref{imask} with Eq. \ref{eq:ec}, we observe a notable similarity between the IPE and frequency regularization: both apply a low-pass mask to the original positional encoding, with the mask's form being the primary difference.
+Drawing inspiration from FreeNeRF \cite{yang2023freenerf}, which linearly expands the frequency mask (effectively exponentially increasing the frequency bandwidth), we adopt an exponential growth model for $\sigma_i^2$, defined as $\sigma_i^2 = f_s2^{x}$, where $x$ is the step increment corresponding to the iteration count and $f_s$ controls the initial frequency bandwidth.
 Concurrently, the spatial Gaussian's covariance $\sigma_f^2$ decreases exponentially, represented as

 Consequently, we deduce that the frequency regularization introduced by FreeNeRF \cite{yang2023freenerf} can be executed by inversely adjusting the spatial sample space within the pre-filtering strategy, as detailed in Eq. \ref{de}.
-This insight guides the development of our spatial annealing smoothing strategy.
+This insight guides the exploration of the form of spatial annealing strategy in hybrid representation.